-Camp Healing Hearts is a five-day camp experience sponsored by Hospice of the Sacred Heart to provide grief education and arts to children ages 8 to 14 who have experienced the death of a loved one.
-The camp will be held Aug.
-10-14 from 10 to 11:30 a.m.
+Hospice of the Sacred Heart will host Camp Healing Hearts, a five-day camp Aug.
+1-5 from 9:30 to 11:30 a.m. to provide grief education to children ages 8 to 14 who have experienced the death of a loved one.

-This year’s five-day camp is made up of two back-to-back 45-minute instructional sessions each day to provide a sense of routine, consistency and ultimately closure for the entire process.
+The five-day camp is free and is made up of two back-to-back 60-minute instructional sessions each day to provide a sense of routine, consistency and ultimately closure for the entire process.
 Each session utilizes a different theme explored through the arts.
 Bereavement counselors will be available throughout the week if any campers or family members require individual support.

 Community volunteers lend their time to campers with artistic projects in painting, writing, photography, yoga, dance, singing and cooking/baking.
 Friday’s session will be held in person at Montage Mountain Waterpark.
 Social distancing will be observed.

 A video retrospective of Camp Healing Hearts will be presented before the feature film at the Circle Drive-In, 1911 Scranton Carbondale Highway, Dickson City, on a date to be determined.

 Jennifer Seechock is Director of Counseling Services for Hospice of the Sacred Heart.